 6.2 Board Committees

 Overall responsibility for risk management is with the Board of Directors.
-More specific responsibilities of the Board and management committees involved, and assisting the Board, in the risk process are provided below.
+More specific responsibilities of the board-level and management committees involved, and assisting the Board, in the risk process are provided below.

 THE EXECUTIVE COMMITTEE